KamilSznajdrowicz/cypress-ecommerce-task/README.md

 This project includes tests for the following scenarios:

-1. **User Registration and Login**:
+#### User Registration and Login:

-   1.1.
-Ensure users can register and log in successfully.
+1. Ensure users can register and log in successfully.

-   1.2.
-Ensure users can't register with invalid email address - Happy PATH
+2. Ensure users can't register with an invalid email address - Happy PATH

-2. **Product Search and Filter**:
+#### Product Search and Filter:

-   2.1.
-Verify that users can search for and filter products.
+1. Verify that users can search for and filter products.

-   2.2.
-Verify that users can search for and sorting products.
+2. Verify that users can search for and sort products.

-3. **Adding Items to Cart**:
+#### Adding Items to Cart:

-   3.1.
-Confirm that users can add searching item to their shopping cart.
+1. Confirm that users can add searching item to their shopping cart.

 ## Running Tests